ArdanaLabs/apps-team/ctl/mlabs-meeting.md

 - Flint

 The Vasil fork may break Nami support.
 With nami you have to serialize, sign, then serialize again.
-Apparently Vasil nodes will complain.
+Apparently Vasil nodes will have issues with this.

 ## E2E Example Project

 [`Seabug`](https://github.com/mlabs-haskell/seabug) is the most worked together example.
 There are a couple bugs in it though.
-In the project, CTL is brought in as a purescript dependency which is then brought in as an SDK, which is then used in the front-end project to consume as a library in typescript.
+In the project, CTL is brought in as a purescript dependency to the application's purescript code.
+This code is then compiled into a JS SDK which is used by a react app for the front-end's contract interactions.

 ## Plutus in CTL

 Hardcoded scripts are fed into the front-end as a build-time configuration.
-There is a CTL contracts repo that is private, that they’ll be open-sourcing the next couple days.
+There is a private CTL contracts repo that they’ll be open-sourcing the next couple days.

 ## Testing